ProlificLabs/shakesearch_old/README.md

 - Shows the total search results
 - Added highlighted text in every result item
 - Implemented pagination with current page ranges and a better UX experience
-- Added result index for easier identification of the result item (which could be replaced with showing the scene in the future)
+- Added result index for easier identification of the result item (which could be replaced with showing the SCENE in the future)
 - Implemented cached API responses to reduce server costs and speed up the process

 # Libraries/Tools used